-- A. Development in the neighbourhood area will be focused within the settlement boundary as defined on the Policies Map. - B. Development proposals outside the settlement boundary will not be supported unless: - i. they are in accordance with Mid Devon District Council Local Plan Review policies in respect of appropriate uses in the countryside; or - ii. the development preserves or enhances the character or appearance of the area; or - iii. where relevant, the development brings redundant or vacant historic or agricultural buildings back into beneficial re-use; or - iv. it relates to necessary utilities infrastructure and where no reasonable alternative location is available. - C. In determining development proposals substantial weight will be given to the value of using suitable brownfield land within the settlement boundary of Tiverton for either homes or other identified needs, or to support appropriate opportunities to remediate despoiled, degraded, derelict, contaminated or unstable land with financial incentives.
+- A. Development in the neighbourhood area will be focused within the settlement boundary, established through Local Plan policy and shown on the Policies Map. - B. Development proposals outside the settlement boundary will not be supported unless: - i. they are in accordance with Mid Devon District Council Local Plan Review policies in respect of appropriate uses in the countryside; or - ii. the development preserves or enhances the character or appearance of the area; or - iii. where relevant, the development brings redundant or vacant historic or agricultural buildings back into beneficial re-use; or - iv. they relate to community renewable energy schemes in accordance with Policy T6 (Energy Efficiency and Design); or - v. it relates to necessary utilities infrastructure and where no reasonable alternative location is available. - C. In determining development proposals substantial weight will be given to the value of using suitable brownfield land within the settlement boundary of Tiverton for either homes or other identified needs, or to support appropriate opportunities to remediate despoiled, degraded, derelict, contaminated or unstable land with financial incentives.

-Conformity Reference: NP Objective: 1; MDDC Local Plan Review: S1, S2, S3; NPPF: 16, 17, 24, 28, 83a, 118
+Conformity Reference: NP Objective: 1; MDDC Local Plan Review: S2, S3, S6, S8, S10, S14; NPPF: 16, 17, 24, 28, 83a, 118